-To reiterate, this IP is created primarily through the public sector, and is only commercialized by the private sector.
+To reiterate, this IP is created primarily through the public sector and is only commercialized by the private sector.
 Pharmaceutical industry-supported legislation like the Bayh-Dole Act has enabled the pharmaceutical industry to even more effectively steal from the public domain.
-Therefore, the “IP” that Bill Gates is referring to, begins its life as public domain and is only made private domain through underhanded tactics of the pharmaceutical industry.
-The industry, through the NIH, has the US government funding all of their R&D for them, while they walk away with the IP and the profits.
+Therefore, the “IP” that Bill Gates refers to begins its life as public domain and is only made private domain through underhanded tactics of the pharmaceutical industry.
+Through the NIH, the industry has the US government funding all of their R&D for them while they walk away with the IP and the profits.

 How Misinformed Are Antivaxxers?